Richard Norton, 8th Baron Grantley: Early life

-The son of John Norton, 7th Baron Grantley, Norton was born in 1956, and was the maternal grandson of William Hare, 5th Earl of Listowel.
+The son of John Norton, 7th Baron Grantley, Norton was born in 1956, and was the maternal grandson of William Hare, 5th Earl of Listowel, who served in Attlee's cabinet as the last Secretary of State for India and Burma, as the last Governor-General of Ghana and as Chairman of Committees in the House of Lords.

-His ancestral Norton family included Richard Norton, who was attainted for his role as one of the leaders of the ill-fated Rising of the North in 1569, and Sir Fletcher Norton who was Speaker of the House of Commons from 1770 to 1780 and was created Baron Grantley of Markenfield in 1782.
+His ancestral Norton family included Richard Norton, who was attainted for his role as one of the leaders of the ill-fated Rising of the North in 1569, Sir Fletcher Norton who was Speaker of the House of Commons from 1770 to 1780 and was created Baron Grantley of Markenfield in 1782, and Caroline Norton, a celebrated author and campaigner for married women's rights in the nineteenth century.

 He was educated at Garden House, Eaton House, Ampleforth College, and New College, Oxford, which he entered with an Open Scholarship in Mathematics, but graduated in Law.
 He was President of the Oxford Union in 1976.

 Career

 Norton worked in the Conservative Research Department from 1977 to 1981.
 In 1978 he was seconded to work for the Opposition front bench in the House of Lords.
 During the 1979 general election campaign he worked in Margaret Thatcher's Private Office.
 After the election, he became a special adviser for trade and energy and wrote The Benefits of Trade, with an introduction by the then Secretary of State for Trade, Rt.
 Hon.
 John Biffen MP.

 A councillor of the Royal Borough of Kensington and Chelsea from 1982 to 1986, he was the Conservative parliamentary candidate for the Wentworth constituency at the 1983 general election.

 He joined the United Kingdom Independence Party on its foundation and became one of its early patrons.
 On 24 June 1995 he succeeded his father, John Norton, 7th Baron Grantley, and thus became UKIP's first representative in Parliament.
 In 1996 he made his maiden speech in the House of Lords in the presence of his maternal grandfather, the Earl of Listowel, a member of the House of Lords since 1931, a feat unlikely ever to be repeated.
 In 1997 he became leader of UKIP in the House of Lords.
 He spoke in the House on five occasions.
 At the time of the reforms brought about by the House of Lords Act 1999, he did not stand for election as a continuing member, and so left the House in November 1999.
-He remains a member of UKIP, though he now supports the Brexit Party.
+After UKIP he supported the Brexit Party and now supports Reform UK.